Management's Discussion & Analysis

 |Less: Liabilities, comprised of:|

 The federal government’s direct loans and loan guarantee programs are used to promote the nation’s welfare by making financing available to segments of the population not served adequately by non-federal institutions, or otherwise providing for certain activities or investments.
 For those unable to afford credit at the market rate, federal credit programs provide subsidies in the form of direct loans offered at an interest rate lower than the market rate.
 For those to whom non-federal financial institutions are reluctant to grant credit because of the high risk involved, federal credit programs guarantee the payment of these non-federal loans and absorb the cost of defaults.
 For example, Education supports individuals engaged in education programs through a variety of student loan, grant and other assistance programs.
 USDA administers loan programs to support the nation’s farming and agriculture community.
 HUD loan programs support affordable homeownership, as well as the construction and rehabilitation of housing projects for the elderly and persons with disabilities.
 SBA loan programs enable the establishment and vitality of small businesses and assist in the economic recovery of communities after disasters.
+The federal government’s direct loan portfolio decreased by $216.9 billion (13.1 percent) to $1.4 trillion during FY 2022, with Education and SBA together accounting for nearly 80 percent of the total.
+The outstanding loan guarantee liability decreased by $224.3 billion.
 Significant changes to the federal government’s loans receivable, net, and loan guarantees liability, as discussed in Note 4, include:

 - SBA’s credit program receivables comprise business and disaster direct loans and defaulted business loans purchased per the terms of SBA’s loan guaranty programs, offset by an allowance for related program subsidy costs.
 The CARES Act provides funding for SBA to offer low-interest EIDL for working capital to small businesses suffering substantial economic injury as a result of COVID-19 that can be used to pay fixed debts, payroll, accounts payable and other bills that cannot be paid because of the disaster’s impact.
-These receivables increased to $244.1 billion during FY 2021, stemming from a $62.6 billion increase in direct disaster COVID-19 EIDL funded loans primarily funded from the CARES Act.
+SBA’s credit program receivables increased $76.1 billion to $321.5 billion during FY 2022, stemming from a $117.8 billion increase in direct disaster loans as a direct result of CARES Act-funded loans.
 The loan guarantee PPP provides loan forgiveness for amounts used for eligible expenses for payroll and benefit costs, interest on mortgages, and rent, and utilities, worker protection costs related to COVID-19, uninsured property damage costs caused by looting or vandalism during 2020, and certain supplier costs and expenses for operations.
-The loan guarantee liability for Small Business Loan Programs which includes the PPP decreased by $284.9 billion primarily due to SBA forgiveness payments to PPP lenders.
-For additional information on each specific loan program refer to SBA’s financial statements.
+The loan guarantee liability for Small Business Loan Programs which includes the PPP decreased by $202.1 billion primarily due to PPP loan forgiveness to lenders.
+Refer to SBA’s financial statements for additional information on each specific loan program.

-Federal government general PP&E includes many of the physical resources that are vital to the federal government’s ongoing operations, including buildings, structures, facilities, equipment, internal use software, and general purpose land.
-DOD comprises approximately 68.8 percent of the government’s reported general PP&E of $1.2 trillion as of September 30, 2021.
+Federal government general PP&E includes many of the physical resources that are vital to the federal government’s ongoing operations, including buildings, structures, facilities, equipment, internal use software, and general-purpose land.
+DOD comprises approximately 68.0 percent of the government’s reported general PP&E of $1.2 trillion as of September 30, 2022.
 See Note 6—General Property, Plant, and Equipment, Net.

-Please refer to Note 30—COVID-19 Activity, as well as the FY 2021 entities’ financial statements for additional information about the pandemic’s effects on the federal government’s assets and liabilities over the past fiscal year.
+Please refer to Note 29—COVID-19 Activity, as well as the FY 2022 entities’ financial statements for additional information about the pandemic’s continued effects on the federal government’s assets and liabilities over the past fiscal year.

-In addition, as indicated earlier, Note 31—Subsequent Events, discusses the financial effects of significant events that occurred following the end of the fiscal year, but prior to issuance of this Financial Report.
-These and other subsequent events and their effects are discussed in Note 31.
+In addition, as indicated earlier, Note 30—Subsequent Events, discusses the financial effects of significant events that occurred following the end of the fiscal year, but prior to issuance of this Financial Report.
+These and other subsequent events and their effects are discussed in Note 30.

-The other major component of the government’s liabilities is federal employee and veteran benefits payable (i.e., the government’s pension and other benefit plans for its military and civilian employees), which increased $767.5 billion (8.2 percent) during FY 2021, to about $10.2 trillion.
-This total amount is comprised of $2.9 trillion in benefits payable for the current and retired civilian workforce, and $7.3 trillion for the military and veterans.
-OPM administers the largest civilian pension plan, covering more than 2.8 million active employees, including the Postal Service, and more than 2.7 million annuitants, including survivors.
-The DOD military pension plan covers about 2.1 million current military personnel (including active service, reserve, and National Guard) and approximately 2.3 million retirees and survivors.
+The other major component of the government’s liabilities is federal employee and veteran benefits payable (i.e., the government’s pension and other benefit plans for its military and civilian employees), which increased $2.6 trillion (25.8 percent) during FY 2022, to about $12.8 trillion.
+This total amount is comprised of $3.1 trillion in benefits payable for the current and retired civilian workforce, and $9.7 trillion for the military and veterans.
+OPM administers the largest civilian pension plan, covering nearly 2.8 million active employees, including the Postal Service, and more than 2.7 million annuitants, including survivors.
+The DOD military pension plan covers about 2.1 million current military personnel (including active service, reserve, and National Guard) and approximately 2.4 million retirees and survivors.

 The budget surplus or deficit is the difference between total federal spending and receipts (e.g., taxes) in a given year.
 The government borrows from the public (increases federal debt levels) to finance deficits.
 During a budget surplus (i.e., when receipts exceed spending), the government typically uses those excess funds to reduce the debt held by the public.
 The Statement of Changes in Cash Balance from Budget and Other Activities reports how the annual budget surplus or deficit relates to the federal government’s borrowing and changes in cash and other monetary assets.
 It also explains how a budget surplus or deficit normally affects changes in debt balances.

-The government’s federal debt and interest payable (Balance Sheet liability), which is comprised of publicly-held debt and accrued interest payable, increased $1.3 trillion (6.0 percent) to $22.3 trillion as of September 30, 2021.
+The government’s federal debt and interest payable (Balance Sheet liability), which is comprised of publicly-held debt and accrued interest payable, increased $2.0 trillion (8.9 percent) to $24.3 trillion as of September 30, 2022.
 It is comprised of Treasury securities, such as bills, notes, and bonds, net of unamortized discounts and premiums issued or sold to the public; and accrued interest payable.
 The “public” consists of individuals, corporations, state and local governments, FRB, foreign governments, and other entities outside the federal government.
 As indicated above, budget surpluses have typically resulted in borrowing reductions, and budget deficits have conversely yielded borrowing increases.
 However, the government’s debt operations are generally much more complex.
 Each year, trillions of dollars of debt matures and new debt is issued to take its place.
-In FY 2021, new borrowings were $20.4 trillion, and repayments of maturing debt held by the public were $19.2 trillion, both increases from FY 2020.
+In FY 2022, new borrowings were $17.5 trillion, and repayments of maturing debt held by the public were $15.7 trillion, both decreases from FY 2021.
+The $2.0 trillion increase in publicly held debt and accrued interest payable is largely attributable to the need to finance the government’s operations, including support of economic relief and COVID-19 recovery efforts.

-In addition to debt held by the public, the government has about $6.2 trillion in intra-governmental debt outstanding, which arises when one part of the government borrows from another.
-It represents debt issued by Treasury and held by government accounts, including the Social Security ($2.9 trillion) and Medicare ($306.9 billion) trust funds.
+In addition to debt held by the public, the government has about $6.7 trillion in intra-governmental debt outstanding, which arises when one part of the government borrows from another.
+It represents debt issued by Treasury and held by government accounts, including the Social Security ($2.8 trillion) and Medicare ($345.4 billion) trust funds.
 Intra-governmental debt is primarily held in government trust funds in the form of special nonmarketable securities by various parts of the government.
 Laws establishing government trust funds generally require excess trust fund receipts (including interest earnings) over disbursements to be invested in these special securities.
-Because these amounts are both liabilities of Treasury and assets of the government trust funds, they are eliminated as part of the consolidation process for the government-wide financial statements (see Financial Statement Note 13).
+Because these amounts are both liabilities of Treasury and assets of the government trust funds, they are eliminated as part of the consolidation process for the government-wide financial statements (see Financial Statement Note 12).
 When those securities are redeemed, e.g., to pay Social Security benefits, the government must obtain the resources necessary to reimburse the trust funds.
 The sum of debt held by the public and intra-governmental debt equals gross federal debt, which (with some adjustments), is subject to a statutory ceiling (i.e., the debt limit).
-Note that when intra-government debt decreases, debt held by the public will increase by an equal amount (if the general account of the U.S. government is in deficit), so that there is no net effect on gross federal debt.
-At the end of FY 2021, debt subject to the statutory limit was $28.4 trillion14 (see sidebar).
+Note that when intra-governmental debt decreases, debt held by the public will increase by an equal amount (if the general account of the U.S. government is in deficit), so that there is no net effect on gross federal debt.
+At the end of FY 2022, debt subject to the statutory limit was $30.9 trillion 14 (see sidebar).

 Sidebar: Prior to 1917, Congress approved each debt issuance.
 In 1917, to facilitate planning in World War I, Congress and the President established a dollar ceiling for federal borrowing.
 With the Public Debt Act of 1941 (P.L.
 77-7), Congress and the President set an overall limit of $65 billion on Treasury debt obligations that could be outstanding at any one time.
 Since then, Congress and the President have enacted a number of measures affecting the debt limit, including several in recent years.
 Congress and the President most recently increased the debt limit by $2.5 trillion in December 2021 with the enactment of P.L.
 117-73.
 It is important to note that increasing or suspending the debt limit does not increase spending or authorize new spending; rather, it permits the U.S. to continue to honor pre-existing commitments to its citizens, businesses, and investors domestically and around the world.